sizmailov/cctbx_project/xfel/small_cell/README.md

 $ iotbx.reflection_file_converter mark0_all.mtz --label="Iobs,SIGIobs" --shelx=mark0.hkl
 ```

 At this point, the file mark0.hkl can be used for structure solution.
+An ins file must be prepared by hand.

-To perform a final round of scaling with a partially completed reference structure (here combined with reindexing to resolve an indexing ambiguity), save the structure in standard cif format and do this:
+To perform a final round of scaling with a partially completed reference structure
+(here combined with reindexing to resolve an indexing ambiguity), save the structure
+in standard cif format and do this:
 ```
 $ cat > rtr.phil
 input.path=../3*